chaseweaver/Chiekode/README.md

 # Command Properties
 Each command has it's own properties that dictate when / how it can be run.
 Here's the list of currently supported properties:

+### Command
+This is to be passed in for each func call:

 | Property        | Description                                                          | Type                                                   |
 | --------------- |----------------------------------------------------------------------| -------------------------------------------------------|